Key Points

 The following shows how marijuana laws evolved in Virginia

-• 2023: Although dependent on the outcome of the General Assembly in 2022, persons interested can apply for a marijuana business license.
-The General Assembly failed to enable the legal requirements needed for licensing adult-use cannabis business in the state.
+- 2023: Although dependent on the outcome of the General Assembly in 2022, persons interested can apply for a marijuana business license.
+The General Assembly failed to enable the legal requirements needed for licensing adult-use cannabis businesses in the state.

 Introduced and passed by the House, the Marijuana Opportunity Reinvestment and Expungement Act (MORE) decriminalizes marijuana.
 The bill explicitly removes marijuana from the list of scheduled substances and abolishes criminal penalties for persons in the manufacture, possession, and distribution of marijuana.
 Other changes reflected in the bill include: